Sexual & Reproductive Health

 When to Test for Sexually Transmitted Infections

 Please keep in mind that STIs take time to become detectable.
-Different infections have different incubation periods from when they are passed and when symptoms appear, and some never develop symptoms at all.
+Different infections have different time frames from when they are passed and when a test turns positive.

 Common Incubation Periods